Two-lane expressway: Super 2

 A super-2 expressway is a high-speed surface road with at-grade intersections, depending on the common usage of the term expressway in the area.
-By this definition, Super-2s can be considered the first stage of project which is expected to become a full freeway, with the transportation authority owning the land necessary for the future adjacent carriageway.
+By this definition, Super-2s can be considered the first stage of a project that is expected to become a full freeway, with the transportation authority owning the land necessary for the future adjacent carriageway.
 At-grade intersections exist but there is sufficient land to replace them with interchanges.
 In some US states, a super-2 expressway is simply referred to as a super-2, regardless of whether it is fully controlled-access or not.
 Highway 410 in Ontario was originally a super-2 before being upgraded to a full freeway.
 Similarly, most of Highway 102 in Nova Scotia was a super-2 for three decades before being upgraded.
 Many super-2 expressways are simply just short transitional segments between surface street and four-lane divided freeways.